- Equation SolverFactoring CalculatorDerivative Calculator

 When working with functions, we frequently come across two terms: DOMAIN & RANGE.
 What is a domain?
 What is a range?
 Why are they important?

-Domain: The domain of a function is the set of all possible input values (usually x), which allows the function formula to work.
+Domain: The domain of a function is the set of all possible input values (often the "x" variable), which produce a valid output from a particular function.
+It is the set of all real numbers for which a function is mathematically defined.

-Most often a function's domain is all real numbers.
-Consider a simple linear equation like the graph shown below.
+Most often a simple function's domain is all real numbers.
+Consider a simple linear equation like the graph shown below drawn from the function y=.5x+10.
 What values are valid inputs?
-Every number!
-It's range is all real numbers because there is nothing that won't work.
-The graph extends forever in the x directions.
+It's not a trick question -- every real number!
+Its range is all real numbers because there is nothing you can put in for x that won't work.
+That's why the graph extends forever in the x directions (left and right).

-What is the value of y when x=1?
+This function is defined for almost any real x.
+But, what is the value of y when x=1?
 Well, it's 3 divided by 0, which is undefined.
 Therefore 1 is not in the domain of this function.
-All other real numbers are valid, so the domain is all real numbers except for x=1.
+All other real numbers are valid inputs, so the domain is all real numbers except for x=1.

 What other kinds of functions have domains that aren't all real numbers?
-The inverse trig functions have limited domains as well.
+Certain "inverse" functions, like the inverse trig functions, have limited domains as well.
 Since the sine function can only have outputs from -1 to 1, its inverse can only accept inputs from -1 to 1.
 The domain of inverse sine is -1 to 1.
 However, the most common reason for limited domains is probably the divide by zero issue.
 When finding the domain of a function, first look for any values that cause you to divide by zero.
+Remember also that we cannot take the square root of a negative number, so keep an eye out for situations where the radicand (the "stuff" inside the square root sign) could result in a negative value.
+In that case, it would not be a valid input so the domain would not include such values.

-Range: The range is the set of all possible output values (usually y), which result from using the function formula.
+Range: The range is the set of all possible output values (usually the variable y, or sometimes expressed as f(x)), which result from using a particular function.

 The range of a simple linear function is almost always going to be all real numbers.
 A graph of a line, such as the one shown below on the left, will extend forever in either y direction.
 There's one notable exception: y=constant.
 When you have a function where y equals a constant (like y=3), your graph is a horizontal line.
 In that case, the range is just that one value.
 Otherwise, the range is all real numbers.